conect2ai/auto-bot-api/README.md

 #### Endpoint: POST /answer_question_image

-This endpoint allows users to ask a question about an image and receive an answer using the knowledge base and image processing capabilities.
+This endpoint allows users to ask a question about an image and receive an answer.
 It integrates advanced AI models to interpret the content of the image and generate a relevant response based on both the visual and textual input.

 ##### Workflow
 1. **Authorization Check**: Ensures an authorization header with a valid API key is present.